Synthetixio/synthetix-docs/content/contracts/index.md

 The deployment of contracts is managed by the [Publisher](publisher.md) section.

-!!! info "Version"

-    This documentation is current as of commit TODO.

 ## Overview

 The Synthetix system is composed of a number of core contract complexes, and several auxiliary contracts that enhance token liquidity and general system functionality.
 These on-chain entities and how they communicate is reflected in the following high-level diagram.